HackYourFuture/React/week1/README.md

 ### State & Props

 What makes React `dynamic` is the concept of `state`.
 Simply put, state is the data that moves from component to component.
 It changes based on the input from the user.
 Let's say a user logs into their Facebook account.
-In React terms this is what will happen: A user types in
+In React terms this is what will happen: A user types in their account details into the login form.
+This data will be placed into the application state, in real-time.

+This means: The other parts of the application knows immediately about the content you've just written!
+So if we want to use those exact same details to show in the next screen, we can do so without having to send a request to the server.
+All of this user-specific data stays inside the client.

 The other side of `state` is the how we pass it down to our other components.
 When this happens we call it `props`.
 It's short for `property`, similar to the properties in HTML elements.